 Broken Ace: Jade is so famous, so skilled, so renowned, so respected and so damn intelligent that more or less everybody who isn't a villain (and even then, some of those too) treat him with respect...
 None of which he's happy about.
 Why?
 Because he's not the god of a man people seem to think he is.
 He's a sociopathic, borderline Mad Scientist whose lack of emotional connection to the world and the people in it just makes their lives worse... and he's Genre Savvy enough to know it.
 As the story goes on, he seems to develop envy towards Luke; as he's able to overcome his flaws and develop true compassion for the lives of others whereas Jade struggles with very similar issues up to and beyond the game's end.

-During a private chat with Luke, he confesses that he had guessed that Luke was a Replica long before The Reveal, but that he had withheld the information simply because he felt explaining would be a hassle.
-He’s very aware of the ramifications of keeping everyone in the dark about this, with no small amount of self-loathing.
+During a private chat with Luke, he confesses that he had guessed that Luke was a Replica long before The Reveal, but that he withheld the information because he felt explaining would be a hassle.
+He’s aware of the ramifications of keeping everyone in the dark about this, with no small amount of self-loathing.

-Cool Old Guy - Parodied.
+Cool Old Guy: Parodied.
 Jade repeatedly pulls the "old man" card despite being only thirty-five and he's aware of how ridiculous this is when he states that he doesn't consider someone a true adult until they're in their forties.
 He just invokes it to get out of hard work.

-Crutch Character - Sort of.
+Crutch Character: Sort of.
 The first time he joins your party, he's level 45, while Luke and Tear are probably closer to 5.
 This changes very fast.

-Glass Cannon: He's probably putting out better numbers than anyone else on Unknown difficulty, due to his huge Fonic Attack growth and very strong spells.
+Glass Cannon: He's putting out better numbers than anyone else on Unknown difficulty, due to his huge Fonic Attack growth and very strong spells.
 However, he's got low physical defense growth and mediocre health and is the only character incapable of healing himself without special equipment and/or items.

 It Seemed Trivial: The reason why he kept the information concerning Luke being a replica to himself.

-Mad Doctor - A small sidequest results in him testing out an experimental treatment on the character of your choice.
+Mad Doctor: A small sidequest results in him testing out an experimental treatment on the character of your choice.
 He gets a doctor's outfit costume title as a result.
 If you equip it for a battle, he tells Anise in a skit that he originally planned on being an autopsist, not a soldier.

 As Luke ponders sacrificing himself, Jade says that "as (Luke's) friend," he feels compelled to stop it, something Luke says he never heard Jade refer to him as before.
 Jade then follows with an apology.

 Professor Guinea Pig: In his youth, he experimented on himself, which increased his Fonic ability by way of the Fonic Sight.
 However, during an experiment of harnessing the power of Seventh Fonons, it backfired horribly.
 Professor Nebilim's house was set ablaze and the backlash fatally wounded her.
-This course of events led up to his attempt of replicating Nebilim and her coming back as a bloodthirsty monster.
+This course of events led up to his attempt at replicating Nebilim and her coming back as a bloodthirsty monster.